Wire-Network/wire-docs/docs/wire-hub/instaswap-liqsol.md

 Click **Confirm (unsafe)** to execute the swap.

 :::warning Transaction Risks
 The Solana wallet will display warnings about the transaction.
 These warnings are standard for new contract interactions on testnet.
-Only proceed if you trust the Wire Hub interface.
+Only proceed after confirming that you are on the pre.wire.network website.
 :::

 ### Step 4: Review Transaction Details